AdolfVonKleist/is13/README.md

 ===========

 This is a refactoring of the original mesnilgr/is13 repository.
 The conlleval.pl script has been ported to pure python, and the base refactored for arguably easier applicability to a new data.
+Also ports most major functionality of conlleval.pl to native python.

 Idea is to make it a bit more straight-forward to take new training data and map it to the input text-format files, rather than the ATIS pickles: